bigchaindb/nginx_3scale/README.md

 * Refer to the references made in the [lua module](./nginx.lua.template) for more details about how nginx+lua+3scale works

+* For HTTPS support, we also need to add the signed certificate and the corresponding private key to the folder `/usr/local/openresty/nginx/conf/ssl/`.
+Name the pem-encoded certificate as `cert.pem` and the private key as `cert.key`.

 ## Running nginx_3scale agent
 ```text
 docker run \